Skip Navigation

 Realigns 6th Ave S to intersect with Maynard Ave S.

-Expanded sidewalks around station entrances on Seattle Blvd, 6th Ave S includes shared-use path connecting to Georgetown to Downtown Trail.
+6th Ave S includes a shared-use path connecting to Georgetown to Downtown Trail planned by SDOT.

 Map showing the individual improvements for Option 2 for CID Station at South Dearborn Street and Seattle Boulevard South.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 2 would create the same changes as Option 1, but would make even more pedestrian friendly changes to Dearborn Street, and would realign the street grid at Seattle Boulevard South, South Charles Street, and Maynard Avenue South to create better connectivity and pedestrian access.